• Data visualization

 Keeping pace with rivals depends on accurately mapping their spheres of influence.
 Displaying competitor sites in relation to a brand's own web reveals prime locations for new units and areas at risk for share shift.
 Proximity maps help managers evaluate brand penetration across locales while informing local share-building strategies.

-How to make a proximity map
+How to Make a Proximity Map

 Creating proximity maps with eSpatial's powerful mapping software is a straightforward process.
 The following steps will guide you through defining your objective, using the radius tool to plot buffers, setting the appropriate parameters, and analyzing your results to gain spatial insights.